Contrast-Security-OSS/docs/content/installation/python/Python-template.md

     # Set the the log output level.
 Value options are `OFF`, `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`, and `ALL`.
     # level: ERROR

-    # Override the name of the process the agents uses in logs.
-    # progname: Contrast Agent

-    # Set to `true` for the agent to tag logs with \"!AM!\" for the metrics tool.
-    # metrics: true

   #===========================================================================================================================================================
   # Security_logger